No Printer? No Problem --> https://www.youtube.com/watch?v=H535j6yvnT0&t=18s

 THIS WILL BE THE RIGHT SIDE OF THE ITEM WHEN YOU'RE FACING THE ITEM.

-***Please push pins/tagging guns through a seam or label on the clothing items so they won't be damaged from the tagging process.
+***When in doubt on where to place the tag- use the label at the neck/waist of the garment.
+Please push pins/tagging guns through an inner raw edge/seam (where the neckline meets the shoulder- or the edge where the underside of a shirt's sleeve is sewn together) or label on the clothing items so they won't be damaged from the tagging process.
 Improperly tagged items cannot be accepted into the sale***

-Please tie shoes together with laces, ribbon, etc., and tie tag onto the shoe.
+Please tie shoes together with zip-ties, laces, ribbon, etc., and tie/pin tag onto the shoe.

 Toys, books, videos, and decor items: